freedomofpress/securedrop-proxy/README.md

 ```
 virtualenv .venv
 source .venv/bin/activate
-pip install --require-hashes -r dev-requirements.txt
+pip install --require-hashes -r requirements/dev-requirements.txt
 ```

 #### Update Dependencies

 If you're adding or updating a dependency, you need to:

-1. Modify either `dev-requirements.in` and `requirements.in` (depending on whether it is prod or dev only) and then run `make update-pip-dependencies`.
+1. Modify either `dev-requirements.in` or `requirements.in` (depending on whether it is prod or dev only) and then run `make update-pip-dependencies`.
 This will generate `dev-requirements.txt` and `requirements.txt`.

 2. For building a debian package from this project, we use the requirements in `build-requirements.txt` which uses our pip mirror, i.e. the hashes in that file point to